Ebony-Ayers/aniversaryificator/README.md

 | 5     | Unused   |
 | 6     | Unused   |
 | 7     | Pop      |

 Note that the "constant" pop means to use the stored value from pushing.
 While this is not a constant it is done this way from performance reasons.

 To evaluate an expression start by setting the accumulator equal to the first constant.
+Then update the accumulator to be the operation performed on the current value of the accumulator with the next available constant.
+Then remove the used constant.
+This process is repeated.
+The only exception push which stores the current value of the accumulator and then puts the next available constant into the accumulator then removes it.

 ## Optimising evaluation
 | Version | Time (ns) | Notes               |